Tanay-Shivankar/Basics/README.md

 ### Apparatus
 VS Code
 ### Theory
-VS Code is a free, open-source code editor developed by Microsoft.We are using it to learn C++.
+VS Code is a free, open-source code editor developed by Microsoft.We are using it to learn C++.VS Code is designed to be highly extensible and customizable.
+The editor provides a rich API for extension developers, enabling them to create plugins that add new features, languages, themes, debuggers, and more.
+This modular approach allows users to tailor the editor to their specific needs and preferences.
+### Downloading and Installing Visual Studio Code
+**Visual Studio Code (VS Code)** is a lightweight, extensible, open-source code editor developed by Microsoft.
+It supports various programming languages, including C++, and provides features like IntelliSense, debugging, and Git integration.

+#### Steps to Download and Install VS Code:
+1. **Visit the Official Website**: Go to the [Visual Studio Code website](https://code.visualstudio.com/).
+2. **Download the Installer**: Select the appropriate installer for your operating system (Windows, macOS, or Linux).
+3. **Run the Installer**: Follow the on-screen instructions to install VS Code.
+4. **Launch VS Code**: Open the installed application to start coding.
 ### Code
 ```
 //Name:Tanay Shivankar